 General permit MO-G49 is available for limestone, frac sand and other rock quarry stormwater and process wastewater discharges.

-Upon submittal, the department will review the application and hold a 30-day public comment period.
-After the public comment period, the department will either approve or deny the application.
+Upon submittal, the Department will review the application and hold a 30-day public comment period for facilities not previously permitted.
+After the public comment period, the Department will either approve or deny the application.

 404 Permits and 401 Certifications

 Section 404(a) of the Clean Water Act, requires a Federal 404 Permit from the U.S. Army Corps of Engineers for construction activities where there is a discharge of dredged or fill material into waters of the United States.
-Missouri requires a 401 Certification for any project that needs a Federal 404 permit.
+Section 401 of the Clean Water Act requires a 401 Certification for any project that needs a Federal 404 permit.

 “Waters of the United States” are: